1938 Packard 1600 Touring Sedan

 The Test Drive:

 This car starts easily, runs very smooth, shifts perfectly, stops as it should and is simply a joy to drive.
 All gauges, with the exception of the ammeter, are working correctly.
 All lights including added directionals work perfectly.
 It has a working heater and defroster which is a very nice option for the cooler weather.
 It is ready for use upon receipt.
 A list of service items since 1995 is included.
 Cosmetically, it wears its original paint, all glass is original 1938 and all rubber is original 1938.
 All chrome, with the exception of the bumpers, is original.
 Interior was refreshed and is a pleasant place to reside.
 I used this car during the fall, winter and spring months…with a working heater, is a pleasure!
-At close inspection (pictured), you will see at one point this engine block was repaired from a crack in the cooling.

 The car was originally purchased by the Pastor at St. Anne’s Parish in Fall River, MA.
 We originally thought this was the late Father James F. Lyons, but Father Lyons was not ordained until 1943, so the car must have been ordered by Father Lyons’ predecessor.
 Directional lights were added at some time before the mid-sixties and work perfectly.